 Beasts of No Nation is adapted by Fukunaga from the 2002 novel of the same name and it is supposed to be set in an unnamed/fictional West African country but it was filmed here in Ghana giving it a quite familiar feel.
 It draws on aspects of our culture, vernacular, actors and even pop music – it indeed opens with bars from Sarkodie’s Illuminati rolling off the tongue of our young protagonist, Agu.

-Agu is played by first time actor Abraham Attah and he embodies the buoyancy, imagination and mischief of childhood in the early proceedings amidst awareness of civil conflict in his country.
-The reasons for this conflict are unclear but we reside in Agu’s perspective and he probably doesn’t either.
-We however feel the effects of this strife as the conflict creeps ever closer to Agu’s village and his family is ripped apart first by his Mother and baby sister having to flee the town to safety followed by an eruption of Militia led violence that leaves the rest of his family dead.
+Agu is played by first-time actor Abraham Attah and he embodies the buoyancy, imagination and mischief of childhood in the early proceedings, amidst awareness of the civil conflict in his country.
+The reasons for this conflict are unclear but we reside in Agu’s perspective and he too seems oblivious to the bigger picture.
+We, however, feel the effects of this strife as the conflict creeps ever closer to Agu’s village and his family is ripped apart; first with his mother and baby sister having to flee the town to safety.
+This is followed by an eruption of militia led violence that leaves the rest of his family dead.
 He manages to flee into a labyrinth of evergreen bushes but we know nothing good awaits him.
 Quite the compelling opening.

 My mind was drawn to the ridiculous rhetoric of paranoia and dread being shopped around following the 2012 elections.
 There was a ton of nonsense at play and Ghana was never going to degenerate into bloody civil strife.
-As I watched the quite Ghanaian set up play out I begun to anticipate the vision of a nightmarish depiction of a Ghana caught up in bloody conflict as violence beckoned.
+As I watched the quite Ghanaian set up play out, I begun to anticipate the vision of a nightmarish depiction of my homeland caught up in bloody conflict as violence beckoned.